 UNBC is an active participant in the BC Hydro Energy Wise Network.
 As a network member we host an engagement campaign for our campus community each year, promoting energy use awareness and conservation.
-In FY2023, UNBC carried out an engagement campaign focused on reducing energy usage for space heating.
-The campaign used an online form where participants could pledge to lower their thermostat settings and also provide feedback on space heating.
-A similar campaign is being carried out in FY2024 which will communicate additional information on the energy systems that help to heat the campus.
+In FY2024, UNBC carried out an engagement campaign focused on reducing energy usage for space heating.
+The campaign used an online form where participants could pledge to lower their thermostat settings and provide feedback on space heating.